mathmanu/caffe-jacinto-models/docs/Imagenet_Classification_README.md

 * The following website gives details of how to obtain the ImageNet dataset and organize the data. https://github.com/amd/OpenCL-caffe/wiki/Instructions-to-create-ImageNet-2012-data

-* Open a bash terminal.
-Execute step 2 and step 3 in the above link to create the ImageNet image files.
+* Step 1: Open a bash terminal.
+Change folder to *caffe-jacinto/data/ilsvrc12*

+* Step 2: Execute step 2 in the above link to download the ImageNet image files.
 * Note: The imagenet download paths in the above page seems to be wrong.
 The new paths for *ILSVRC2012_img_train.tar* and *ILSVRC2012_img_val.tar* can be seen in: https://github.com/tensorflow/models/blob/master/inception/inception/data/download_imagenet.sh
 More details are also available at: http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads

+* Step 3: Execute step 3 in the above link to unpack the files and arrange it in proper folders.

-*  Change directory into caffe-jacinto/data.
-Execute step 4 in the above link, but the name of the script is get_ilsvrc_aux.sh (instead of get_ilsvrc.sh as mentioned in the link)
+* Step 4: Execute step 4 in the above link to download the index files train.txt and val.txt, but the name of the script is get_ilsvrc_aux.sh (instead of get_ilsvrc.sh as mentioned in the link)

-* Open a bash terminal and change directory into the *caffe-jacinto-models/scripts* folder.
+* Step 5: Open a bash terminal and change directory into the *caffe-jacinto-models/scripts* folder.

+Open the file /tools/utils/create_imagenet_classification_lmdb.sh and modify the DATA field to point to the location where ImageNet train and val folders are placed.

-* Execute the following script for creating the lmdb files for  ImageNet training.
+Execute the script for creating the lmdb files for  ImageNet training.
 ./tools/utils/create_imagenet_classification_lmdb.sh.
-Before executing, open this file and modify the DATA field to point to the location where ImageNet train and val folders are placed.

-* After creating the lmdb database, make sure that ilsvrc12_train_lmdb and ilsvrc12_val_lmdb folders are present in ./data folder.
+* Note: After creating the lmdb database, make sure that ilsvrc12_train_lmdb and ilsvrc12_val_lmdb folders are present in ./data folder.
 (If they are not there, you can either move them or create soft links there)

 ### Training
 * Open the file train_imagenet_classification.sh  and look at the gpus variable.
 This should reflect the number of gpus that you have.
 For example, if you have two NVIDIA CUDA supported gpus, the gpus variable should be set to "0,1".
 If you have more GPUs, modify this field to reflect it so that the training will complete faster.